 Storage:Store covered at room temperature for up to 2 days or in the fridge for 5 days.
 Reheat slices in the microwave for 20 seconds to revive that fresh-baked warmth.

-Ingredient Swaps:Use 2% milk if you don’t have whole milk, but whole milk gives the best tenderness.
+Ingredient Swaps:Use 2% milk if you don’t have whole milk.
 Pecans or walnuts work equally well for the topping.